 Storage

 Poached chicken breasts last for 3-4 days in the refrigerator in an airtight container, so make them on a Sunday afternoon and enjoy them through the week in a variety of ways.
-If freezing, cooked chicken tastes best if kept frozen up to 4 months.
-Be sure to label and date the container.

 Recipe FAQs

 You'll get the best results if you thaw the chicken completely first, then poach.
-For safe thawing, place in the rfigerator overnight.
+For safe thawing, place in the refrigerator overnight.
 To quick thaw, submerse chicken package in cold water in the sink, changing the water every 30 minutes, until totally thawed, then poach.

 Cooked chicken should reach 165°F to be safe.
 Be sure to use a digital kitchen thermometer to measure the chicken internally, inserting the probe into the thicken part of the chicken breast.